yeltnar/helm-to-operator/readme.md

  - Docker must be running on your machine
  - from the `workdir` folder, run `../run.sh first`
    - This will build the image from the helm chart, and push it to the image registry
+   - Make sure your container image is accessable from the cluster
  - wait for the operator containers to be running

 Deploy the Operator